 How MacKenzie Works

-Psychodynamic: explore how past experiences create present reality
+Explore how your past experiences create and shape your present ones

-Solution-focused: find what works and do more of it
+Find what works for you and do more of it

 Who MacKenzie Works With